zenrocklabs/zenrock-docs/docs/docs/zrSign/releases/zrSignOmni.md

 ### zrSign Omni Use Cases

-The addition of zrChain-native policies allows zrSign developers to add conditions and different approvers to their signature requests without needing to handle the authorization level within their smart contract.
+The addition of zrChain-native policies enables zrSign developers to add conditions and different approvers to their signature requests without handling the authorization level within their smart contract.
 Thus, further opening the realm of possibilities for smart contracts on different chains to work with each other via zrChain.
 For example could a DEX aggregator collect approvals from signers on different networks to execute a swap on a remote DEX.
 In that case, the swap transaction is set on the request and gets immediately executed when the required members have approved the execution.

 zrSign Omni also enables access to other networks like Bitcoin, Solana or other chains with more complex transaction structures.
 This also includes alternative zrSign implementations on any blockchain for example in a Rust version to deploy zrSign natively on other networks.